tochukwuali/tochukwuali/README.md

 I'm a frontend Engineer.
 I'm passionate about building software that adapts to the users lifestyle.
 I'm currently looking for a frontend position.
 I'm proficient with React, NodeJs.
 I build software with a mobile first approach while paying close attention to accessibility.
 When I'm not coding, I love to read books and support my favourite football club.

-- 🔭 I’m currently working on a e-commerce application for a fashion retail business (with React)
+- 🔭 I’m currently working on teamwork - fullstack graphQL app with Nextjs and severless.
 - 💬 Ask me about: React
 - 🤔 I’m looking to collaborate on: Anything front-end; both implementation and design
 - 📫 How to reach me: toochukwuali@gmail.com